OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:12

-> Blessed are You, Lord;
+> Praised are You, Lord;
 > Teach me Your statutes.

 ## Psalm 119:13

-> With my lips I have told of
+> With my lips I have declared
 > All the ordinances of Your mouth.

 ## Psalm 119:14